mengzzz0628/syllabus.space/README.md

 ### ./lib/SylSpace/Model:  The Workhorse.

+* **mkstartersite.t** : usually first program invoked after initsylspace.pl

 * Controller.pm : all html drawing
+* Model.pm : the main model functions
 * Files.pm : storing and retrieving homeworks, equizzes, and files
 * Files.t
 * Grades.pm : storing and retrieving grades
 * Grades.t
-* Model.pm : the main model functions
 * Utils.pm : many common routines (e.g., globbing, file reading, etc.)
 * Utils.t
-* V4.pm : various scribblings for the next version
 * Webcourse.pm : creating and removing a new course, used in addsite.pl
 * addsite.pl  : CLI to add a new site with instructor
+* mkmessysite.t : for playing with functionality.  more extensive than mkstartersite.t

 * csettings-schema.yml  : what course information is required and what it must satisfy
-* eqbackend/
-* mkmessysite.t : for playing with functionality
-* **mkstartersite.t** : usually first program invoked after initsylspace.pl
 * usettings-schema.yml  : what biographical information is required and what it must satisfy

+* V4.pm : various scribblings for the next version

 ### ./lib/SylSpace/Model/eqbackend: